 Android Runtime Environment (ART)

-• The Android Runtime Environment is the collection of libraries that you use from your application by including them with import statements: android.viewandroid.os, and so on.
+statements: android.view, android.os, and so on.
 They are the services provided by the layers below, made available to your application.
 They are interesting because they are implemented using two languages: usually Java and C or C++.

 Applications